Electric Vehicle Fast Charger Replacements

 Project Description

-City Light is working to replace Direct Current (DC) fast chargers for electric vehicles at five locations across City Light’s service area.
+City Light is working to replace Direct Current (DC) fast chargers for electric vehicles at eight locations across City Light’s service area.

 These new fast chargers will enhance charging speeds, increase reliability, and provide some protection against repeated incidents of vandalism and cable theft.